-Once the buyer has been refunded, we consider the cancellation to be complete.
+Once the buyer has been refunded, we consider the cancellation complete.

 If the buyer paid with a method other than PayPal:

-You have 10 business days to refund the buyer's original payment method.
+You have 10 days to refund the buyer via their original payment method.

-Once you issue the refund, we ask the buyer to let us know that they received it.
+Once you issue the refund, we ask the buyer to let us know they received it.

 The buyer confirms they received the refund.

-The buyer doesn't respond to our request to confirm receipt of the refund after 10 business days.
+The buyer doesn't respond to our request to confirm receipt of the refund after 10 days.

-If you approve the cancellation in My eBay but don't refund the buyer within 10 business days, the cancellation request is closed as unsuccessful.
+If you approve the cancellation in My eBay or Seller Hub but don't refund the buyer within 10 days, the cancellation request is closed as unsuccessful.

 Receive a final value fee credit

-The cancellation must be complete for you to receive a final value fee credit.
+The cancellation must be complete in order for you to receive a final value fee credit.
 To receive a final value fee credit, the cancellation request is complete when:

-The buyer's PayPal account is refunded, if the buyer paid with PayPal.
+The buyer's PayPal account is refunded in full, if the buyer paid with PayPal.

-The buyer confirms they received their refund, if the buyer paid with a method other than PayPal.
+The buyer confirms they received their refund, if they paid with a method other than PayPal.

 When the cancellation is complete, we credit the final value fee to your account 7 to 10 days after the cancellation request is complete.
 Learn more about requesting a final value fee credit.

-If you haven't shipped the item, you can cancel the transaction up to 30 days after the buyer has completed the sale.
+If you haven't shipped the item, you can cancel the transaction up to 30 days after the buyer has paid for the item.

-A buyer can ask to cancel a transaction within 1 hour of purchasing the item, even if they've already paid for it.
+A buyer can ask to cancel a transaction within 1 hour of purchasing the item, even if they already paid for it.

-If the buyer paid with a method other than PayPal, you have 10 business days to refund their original payment method once you cancel the transaction or once you've approved a buyer's cancellation request.
+If the buyer paid with a method other than PayPal, you have 10 days to refund their original payment method once you cancel the transaction or you've approved a buyer's cancellation request.

 Things to keep in mind